cgvirus/Blender-Compositor-Disc-Cache-Realtime-Preview-Addon/README.md

 > - A buffer to refresh Image Editor GUI.
 > - A circular workflow
 > - Blender 2.81 sequencer changes are considered.
 The workflow is same but structure has been changed.
 > - Blender 2.83 long frame pointer recurrsion fixed.
-VSE is getting difficult due to massive scattred changes.
-This is quite annoying changing and swapping codes time to time.
-Blender should focus for long term and set a specific target for VSE project.